 - A cover letter outlining their motivation and suitability for the role;

-- A letter from a member of the Maynooth University Law Department confirming they have accepted to supervise and endorse the application for a doctoral scholarship;
+- A letter from a member of the Maynooth University School of Law and Criminology confirming they have accepted to supervise and endorse the application for a doctoral scholarship;

-- A copy of the PhD research proposal (4,000 words max) – further specific details are available here;
+- A copy of the PhD research proposal - further specific details are available here;

 - Relevant final academic transcripts.